-3.302.
-Requirement 2 of GSR Part 1 [2] requires in part that the government promulgate laws and statutes to make provision for an effective governmental, legal and regulatory framework for safety, including provisions for the enforcement of regulations, in accordance with a graded approach.

-3.304.
-Requirement 30 of GSR Part 1 [2] requires that the regulatory body establishes and implements an enforcement policy within the legal framework for responding to non-compliance by authorized parties with regulatory requirements or with any conditions specified in the authorization.

-3.303.
-Requirement 31 of GSR Part 1 [2] requires that enforcement actions by the regulatory body may include recorded verbal notification, written notification, imposition of additional regulatory requirements and conditions, written warnings, penalties and, ultimately, revocation of the authorization.
-Regulatory enforcement may also entail prosecution, especially in cases where the authorized party does not cooperate satisfactorily in the remediation or resolution of the non-compliance.
+- 3.296284.
+Requirement 2 of GSR Part 1 (Rev.1) [2] requires in part that the government promulgate laws and statutes to make provision for an effective governmental, legal and regulatory framework for safety, including provisions for the enforcement of regulations, in accordance with a graded approach. - 3.297285.
+Requirement 30 of GSR Part 1 (Rev.1) [2] requires that the regulatory body establishes and implements an enforcement policy within the legal framework for responding to non-compliance by authorized parties with regulatory requirements or with any conditions specified in the authorization. - 3.298286.
+Requirement 31 of GSR Part 1 (Rev.1) [2] requires that enforcement actions by the regulatory body "may include recorded verbal notification, written notification, imposition of additional regulatory requirements and conditions, written warnings, penalties and, ultimately, revocation of the authorization."
+Regulatory enforcement may also entail prosecution, especially in cases where the authorized party does not cooperate satisfactorily in the remediation or resolution of the non-compliance. - 3.299287.

-3.304.
-Requirement 30 of GSR Part 1 [2] requires that the regulatory body establishes and implements an enforcement policy within the legal framework for responding to non-compliance by authorized parties with regulatory requirements or with any conditions specified in the authorization.

-3.305.
 The authorization process itself is a form of enforcement as refusing an application for an authorization means that operation of the facility or conduct of the activity is prohibited and legal sanctions can be used if the prohibition is not complied with.
-However, in most States the term "enforcement process" is restricted in use to actions in connection with non-compliances and violations of legally binding requirements occurring during operation of a facility or conduct of an activity.
+However, in most States the term "enforcement process" is restricted in use to actions in connection with non-compliances and violations of legally binding requirements occurring during operation of a facility or conduct of an activity. - 3.300288.

-3.306.
 Regulatory enforcement activities should cover all areas of regulatory responsibility.
 Enforcement actions should be applied as necessary by the regulatory body using a graded approach appropriate to the legal system and the authorization practices of the State.